TV Guide (magazine): Annenberg/Triangle era

 Channel numbers appeared at the start of each entry in a round icon (“bullet”), later modified into a TV screen shape resembling the ‘‘TV Guide’’ logo.
 In most editions, stations in the immediate coverage area were shown with a white numeral inside a black TV-shaped bullet; stations from neighboring markets that could also be received locally were shown with a black numeral inside a white bullet outlined in black.
 For example, in the San Francisco edition, San Francisco and Oakland stations appeared in white-on-black bullets, while stations from Sacramento or Salinas/Monterey were listed in black-on-white bullets.
 A single listing could begin with three or more bullets if multiple local and nearby stations aired the same program (often different affiliates of the same network).
 See “Listings section” in the “Editions” section below for more detail.

+Daily listings extended past midnight until the last station signed off for the night, sometimes as late as 4:00 a.m. local time.
+Each day’s program listings, meanwhile, started with the earliest sign-on, as early as 5:00 a.m., which eventually became the hard delineation point for each daily programming section as stations began signing on earlier or transitioned to 24-hour schedules.
 Initially, most programs in the log had brief synopses, except for local and national newscasts or certain shows.
 As more broadcast stations and cable channels were added, space limits required changes: detailed synopses were generally reserved for prime-time series and specials plus movies on broadcast television.
 Shorter synopses were used for out-of-market broadcasts and select cable channels, while most other programs were listed with only a title and basic details (such as genre or running time).
 Black-and-white ads for upcoming programs—first for broadcast stations and later for cable—were also included.
 These ads featured local airtimes and station information, with networks producing most national ads and local stations producing their own for newscasts or other shows, often using their distinctive logos (such as the ABC “Circle 7”).
 Ads for general products and services, like those in other magazines, also appeared.